aliostad/PerfIt/README.md

   </appSettings>

 ```

+If you need to turn on or off publishErrors, publishCounters or publishEvents by category, please see examples above.

 ### FileNotFoundException when registering the DLL using InstallUtil.exe

 A common problem is to encounter `FileNotFoundException` when registering your counters using `InstallUtil`.
 This is more common when your use Web API 2.
 In any case, this is a problem with InstallUtil not honouring your assembly redirects.
 To solve the problem (and it is just a workaround), simply copy the assembly redirect directives to `InstallUtil.exe.config`, run the installation and then remove them.